 Section 6.
 Other responsibilities include but are not limited to:

 a.
-The Board will authorize at least three officers to be check signers each fiscal year,
+The Board will authorize at least three officers to be check signers each fiscal year and this

-which authorization shall be noted in the minutes.
+authorization shall be noted in the minutes.
 Two of the three signatures will be

 required on each check issued.

 b.
-Board members will timely remit to the treasurer for deposit any Club moneys that
+Board members will timely remit to the AR treasurer for deposit any Club moneys that

 they may receive, generally within three business days of receipt.
 Whenever possible, at

-least two people should count the monies collected from merchandising or fundraising
+least two people should count the moneys collected from merchandising or fundraising

-and document the amount given to the treasurer for deposit.
-The treasurer shall not
+and document the amount given to the AR treasurer for deposit.
+The treasurer(s) shall not

 work the cashier station at merchandising or fundraising events.